-Plitvice consists of 16 gorgeous interconnected lakes and waterfalls, all of outstanding beauty.
+Plitvice consists of 16 gorgeous interconnected lakes and waterfalls, all of the outstanding beauty.
 The various trails offer 2 to 8 hours of hiking.

-You will also find plenty accommodation options in and around Plitvice if you decide to stay overnight.
+You will also find plenty of accommodation options in and around Plitvice if you decide to stay overnight.

-Plitvice Lakes National Park is the must-visit natural site in Croatia (regardless the crowds).
+Plitvice Lakes National Park is the must-visit natural site in Croatia (regardless of the crowds).

 Northern Velebit – Sjeverni Velebit National Park

 Northern Velebit became one of eight national parks in Croatia back in 1999.

 The national park stretches over the northern part of the Velebit mountain, covering the surface of 109 km2.

 Velebit is the largest Croatian mountain, and it's a natural frontier between continental Croatia and the Adriatic Sea.
 This area is intact, wild, and the visit is only allowed on the designated trails.

 Northern Velebit national park consists of numerous botanical reserves, high-rising stone masses, and mountaineering trails.

 The park has various hiking trails ranging from moderate to difficult.
 Hikes take anywhere from 2 hours to the entire day depending on your level of fitness and interest.

 The highest peak of the national park is 1676 m high Veliki Zavizan that boasts outstanding views.